Signed in as:

 There are lots of exciting changes happening the garden at Sulgrave Manor.

-We are dividing the current herb garden area to create a series of new garden rooms and add interest to our planting.
-In the lower half of the current area we have created a new Rock Garden as per Reginald Blomfield’s plans.
-Unfortunately, Blomfield left no clues as to what he expected to see in the rock garden.
-However, we know that these were very popular features in the early 20th Century and so we can build an idea of what he might have suggested by looking at contemporary Rock Gardens from that time.
-The Alpine craze led to the introduction of new plants and ways to display them.
-Our new Rock Garden features a new cedar Alpine House and coldframes, the house has lots of ventilation needed to provide the correct conditions for Alpine plants.
+We have divided the modern herb garden area to create a series of new garden rooms and add interest to our planting.
+In the lower half of the current area we have created a Rock Garden as per Reginald Blomfield’s plans.
+These were very popular features in the early 20th Century as an Alpine craze led to the introduction of new plants and ways to display them.
+Our Rock Garden features a cedar Alpine House and cold frames, with lots of ventilation providing the correct conditions for Alpine plants.

 Time spent in the Sulgrave Manor Silent Space is likely to deliver a calming experience through exposure to many of the elements you would expect from a long established garden.

 Set within the orchard, the area ensures that anyone choosing to sit on the bench or pause for a while is likely to find some peace.
-With a hedge behind and views sweeping through the orchard and down to the front of the Manor, you can sit and enjoy the scene.
-Rural traffic is occasional with horses and dogs more frequent.
+With views sweeping down to the front of the Manor, you can sit and enjoy the scene.
+Rural traffic is occasional with horses and dogs more frequent passersby.
 By and large, it is birdsong that predominates.
 Find out more about Silent Space.

 Once you have visited the Manor, Garden and George Washington Exhibition a visit to our small gift shop which offers cards, locally produced goods and crafts, and Sulgrave Manor items is a must.